~In the south and around the world.

 Toasted or fried tortilla chips for garnish

 Slice onions and zucchini and toss with oil.
 Lay vegetables in one layer on a baking sheet, sprinkle with salt and pepper and bake at 400° degrees until golden brown.
 Once cooked, puree the roasted vegetables and add to chicken stock or vegetable stock (if vegetarian).
 Place everything in a pot on medium heat.
 Add cream and curry; once it starts to boil, lower heat to medium-low and allow to simmer for about 30 minutes.
 Check seasonings.
-I changed the recipe up a bit and took away the heavy cream.
-I cut back the broth to 3 cups and the puree'd veggies made it plenty thick.

 Y'all join in~